-Duma Tau Camp, meaning ‘roar of the lion’, is an intimate, luxury tented camp set in the private Linyanti Wildlife Reserve, bordering the western boundary of Botswana’s Chobe National Park.
+Duma Tau – meaning "roar of the lion" – is an intimate, luxury tented camp set in the private Linyanti Wildlife Reserve, bordering the western boundary of Botswana’s Chobe National Park.
 The camp is located close to the source of the Savuti Channel, where riparian forests fringe permanent waterways and dense mopane woodland stretches away to the south to form a corridor for a plethora of wildlife.

-The 10 thatch and canvas Tents are raised off the ground to take full advantage of the river views.
-The Tents are spacious and feature en-suite bathrooms with an outdoor shower.
+The seven guest suites and one family suite are raised off the ground to take full advantage of the lagoon views.
+Each spacious suite enjoys a private plunge pool and comfortable lounge area, and feature a large bathroom with indoor and outdoor showers.
 Set in the grove of mangosteen trees, the lodge is completely solar-powered and built from sustainable timber.